Bibliometrics: Definition

 The term bibliométrie was first used by Paul Otlet in 1934, and defined as "the measurement of all aspects related to the publication and reading of books and documents."
 The anglicized version bibliometrics was first used by Alan Pritchard in a paper published in 1969, titled "Statistical Bibliography or Bibliometrics?"
 He defined the term as "the application of mathematics and statistical methods to books and other media of communication."
 Bibliometrics was conceived as a replacement for statistical bibliography, the main label used by publications in the field until then: for Pritchard, statistical bibliography was too "clumsy" and did not make it very clear what was the main object of study.
+In 1987, R. N. Broadus reviewed existing definitions and proposed a more delimited formulation: “Bibliometrics is the quantitative study of physical published units, or of bibliographic units, or of the surrogates for either.”

 The concept of bibliometrics "stresses the material aspect of the undertaking: counting books, articles, publications, citations".
 In theory, bibliometrics is a distinct field from scientometrics (from the Russian naukometriya), which relies on the analysis of non-bibliographic indicators of scientific activity.
 In practice, bibliometrics and scientometrics studies tend to use similar data sources and methods, as citation data has become the leading standard of quantitative scientific evaluation during the mid-20th century: "insofar as bibliometric techniques are applied to scientific and technical literature, the two areas of scientometrics and bibliometrics overlap to a considerable degree."
 The development of the web and the expansion of bibliometrics approach to non-scientific production has entailed the introduction of broader labels in the 1990s and the 2000s: infometrics, webometrics or cybermetrics.
 These terms have not been extensively adopted, as they partly overlap with pre-existing research practices, such as information retrieval.